islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

-Select the left terminal tab.
+17. Select the **left terminal tab**.
 You see an output message from server.js that it processed a GET method request on the resource, which is identified by the path /api/users.
 The request took 4 milliseconds to process.

 Users GET request

-Retrieve the information for only the fourth user in database.
+18. Retrieve the information for only the fourth user in database.
 In the right terminal tab, enter the following command:
 ```
 curl localhost:3000/api/users/4
 ```